 The former PM was embroiled in a series of scandals last year, from being fined over lockdown parties in Downing Street to his handling of harassment allegations against deputy chief whip, Chris Pincher.
 In his resignation speech on 7 July 2022, he thanked his wife Carrie Johnson and their children “who have had to put up with so much for so long”.

-But how many kids does the Prime Minister have, and who are their mothers?
+But how many kids does Johnson have, and who are their mothers?
 This is what you need to know.

 How many children do Boris and Carrie Johnson have?

-How many children does the Prime Minister have in total?
+How many children does the ex-prime minister have in total?

 “The core information in this story, namely that the father had an adulterous affair with the mother, deceiving both his wife and the mother’s partner and that the claimant, born about nine months later, was likely to be the father’s child, was a public interest matter which the electorate was entitled to know when considering his fitness for high public office,” the court said.

-Has the Prime Minister commented on his children?
+Has the Boris Johnson commented on his children?

 “I'm not therefore going to comment on them.”

 He further added: ”I am not going to put them onto the pitch in their election campaign when I think what people want to hear is what my plans are for the country, what this government is determined to do and how we are going to take this country forward.

 “That is the way all parties should be judged.”